Why We Love Chandeliers

 A chandelier is most often pictured in its most traditional form with a candelabra structure of a metal frame supporting several candlestick arms.
 However, innovations in design introduce several new shapes and styles of chandeliers that fit homes with transitional, mid-century modern, Scandinavian and luxurious decor.
 Contemporary chandeliers combine clean lines with modern manufacturing practices to deliver stunning pieces like those from Moooi and Flos.
 Most chandelier designs by Robert Abbey fit restoration-themed homes and look to a Jonathan Adler chandelier to fit spaces inspired by the style of the 1950s.
 Crystal chandeliers from Swarovski Lighting immediately convey a sense of luxury, while an LED chandelier can express your sense of energy efficiency.
 For any style of interior design, you are sure to find a chandelier here you will love.

-In addition to their range of styles, chandeliers are available in an number of sizes.
-Mini chandeliers are perfect for compact spaces like small bedrooms and bathroom.
-Conversely, large chandeliers are the ideal choice for the entry or foyer.
+In addition to their range of styles, chandeliers are available in an number of sizes and shapes.
+Mini chandeliers are perfect for compact spaces like small bedrooms, kitchen nooks and some bathrooms.
+Conversely, large chandeliers are the ideal choice for the entry or foyer as they make an instant statement to your guests.
+You'll find chandelier lighting options ranging from circular designs to rectangular chandeliers and long, linear suspension fixtures.
 When shopping for a new chandelier, be sure to view its dimensions to get the best gauge of the fixture's width, height and cable suspension length.
-With all of the right sizing information, you will be prepared to have the perfect chandelier for your home.
-If you have any questions about the sizes of chandeliers featured here, please call our lighting experts at 877.445.4486.
+With all of the right sizing and know the style of fixture you need, you will be prepared to have the perfect chandelier for your home.
+If you have any questions about the chandeliers featured here, please call our lighting experts at 877.445.4486.

 Other Great Options